tanviagwl98/Food-Order-App/Assignments/Chapter-11.md

 e.g. App.js --> Login Page {user:"Tanvi Agarwal"}--> Dashboard {user:"Tanvi Agarwal"} --> Profile {user:"Tanvi Agarwal"}

 ### What is lifting the state up?
+In React, many components reflect the same changing data, so lifting the shared state to the closest common ancestors is the best choice.
+Lifting state involves writing more “boilerplate” code than two-way binding approaches, but as a benefit, it takes less work to find and isolate bugs.
+Since any state “lives” in some component and that component alone can change it, the surface area for bugs is greatly reduced.
+Additionally, you can implement any custom logic to reject or transform user input.

 ### What is Context Provider and Context Consumer?